Christopher Newport University: Residence halls

-The David Student Union
+David Student Union

 The David Student Union (DSU) is a $36 million, 116000 sqft facility whose construction began in 2003 and opened September 9, 2006.
 Constructed in a "Neo-Georgian" architectural style, the first floor contains the campus Convenience Store, parallel the DSU dining facilities: The Discovery Bistro, Discovery Cafe, Chick-fil-A, Discovery Pizza, and Regatta's.
 The campus Bookstore and Convenience Store closed during the Fall 2010 semester in favor of an online bookstore and instead contains a student lounge, admissions office, and apparel store.
 All on-campus students receive a mailbox and access to a full-service Post Office located on the second floor of the DSU.
 Four large conference rooms named for past U.S. Presidents are located around a central lobby area at the top of the steps.
 The Ballroom is also located on the second floor.
 The building provides offices for Student Life, The Captain's Log, Auxiliary Services, Study Abroad, and others.
 Private desks with computers are provided for students as well as quiet study sections and recreational areas.
 The building was named in honor of William R. and Goldie R. David.